scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

     o  Parent AS - child AS    ----  Peering link    ===  Core link
 ~~~~
 {: #architecture title="SCION network structure"}
+COMMENT: TCR --> Do you mean TRC?
+It would also be good to add in the legend the meaning of CAS (Core AS), as this is an abbreviation that we don't really use anywhere.

 ### Routing

 SCION operates on two routing levels: intra-ISD and inter-ISD.
-As a path-based architecture, SCION end hosts learn about available network path segments through **path-segment construction beacons (PCBs)**.
+Both levels use **path-segment construction beacons (PCBs)** to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD (to explore intra-ISD paths) or among core ASes (to explore core paths across different ISDs).
 The PCBs accumulate cryptographically protected path- and forwarding information on AS-level, and store this information in the form of **hop fields (HFs)**.
-End hosts use the information from these PCBs/hop fields to create end-to-end forwarding paths for data packets, who carry this information in their packet headers.
+End hosts use information from these hop fields to create end-to-end forwarding paths for data packets, who carry this information in their packet headers.
 This concept is called **packet-carried forwarding state (PCFS)**.
 The concept also supports multi-path communication among end hosts.
+COMMENT: PCBs never really reach end hosts.
+End hosts learn about paths via path lookup to path servers.
+COMMENT: path- --> path  (I'm not sure if the - is needed)
+COMMENT: "End hosts use the information from these PCBs/hop fields": this makes it sound like PCBs are somehow forwarded to end hosts, which is not the case.
+This is why I removed PCB

 The process of creating an end-to-end forwarding path consists of the following steps:

 1. First, an AS discovers paths to other ASes, during the *path exploration* (or beaconing) phase.
 2. The AS then selects a few PCBs according to defined policies, transforms the selected PCBs into path segments, and registers these segments with a path infrastructure, thus making them available to other ASes.
 This happens during the *path registration* phase.
 3. During the *path resolution* phase, the actual creation of an end-to-end forwarding path to the destination takes place.
 For this, an end host performs (a) a *path lookup* step, to obtain path segments, and (b) a *path combination* step, to combine the forwarding path from the segments.
+COMMENT: "a path infrastructure" --> its path infrastructure (as this is in a nutshell the AS own path service?)

 {{beaconing}} below shows the SCION routing process in a nutshell.